Bike, Hike & Kayak Northern Vietnam: Vietnam Adventure tour

 Hanoi - Halong Bay

 We’ll be picked up and transferred to a restaurant for breakfast.
 Then at 8am we’ll depart for a drive to Halong Bay through the Red River Delta with a coffee stop on the way.
 Upon arrival into Halong Bay, a World UNESCO Heritage Site, we’ll transfer to a luxury Junk, a traditional Vietnamese boat, and enjoy a welcome cocktail on board.
 We will start cruising while everyone checks into their cabins.
-For lunch, we’ll feast on fresh local seafood while cruising to the boundaries of Halong Bay.
-Our course is away from the populated, touristy areas and into the more authentic reaches of Halong Bay.
-Once we reach Bai Tu Long we’ll put into sleek two person kayaks and paddle among the incredible karst formations for one or two hours.
-We’ll then return to the junk boat where everyone can enjoy an aperitif on the sundeck.
+For lunch, we’ll enjoy a buffet of traditional dishes while sailing through Halong Bay to reach the more remote areas.
+We’ll stop at Titov Island where there is time to relax on the. beach, swim and hike up the peak for amazing views of the Bay.
+We’ll then return to the junk boat where everyone can enjoy an aperitif on the sundeck during a cooking demonstration.
 Dinner is a buffet, served on board featuring an array of salads, seafood, meat and fresh fruit.
 Overnight on-board the Junk Boat in air-conditioned cabins with en-suite bathrooms.

 Accommodation: Boat